MicrosoftDocs/windows-itpro-docs/windows/configuration/lock-down-windows-10-to-specific-apps.md

-Remove Change Password option in Security Options UI |		Enabled Remove Sign Out option in Security Options UI	 |	Enabled Remove All Programs list from the Start Menu	 |	Enabled – Remove and disable setting Prevent access to drives from My Computer	 |	Enabled - Restrict all drivers</br></br>**Note:** Users can browse the directory structure in File Explorer, but they cannot open folders and access the contents.
+Remove Change Password option in Security Options UI |		Enabled Remove Sign Out option in Security Options UI	 |	Enabled Remove All Programs list from the Start Menu	 |	Enabled – Remove and disable setting Prevent access to drives from My Computer	 |	Enabled - Restrict all drivers

+>[!NOTE]
+>When **Prevent access to drives from My Computer** is enabled, users can browse the directory structure in File Explorer, but they cannot open folders and access the contents.
 Also, they cannot use the **Run** dialog box or the **Map Network Drive** dialog box to view the directories on these drives.
 The icons representing the specified drives still appear in File Explorer, but if users double-click the icons, a message appears expalining that a setting prevents the action.
 This setting does not prevent users from using programs to access local and network drives.
 It does not prevent users from using the Disk Management snap-in to view and change drive characteristics.